YinHK-gameDev/unity-learn/ai/ML agents/README.md

 ```
 [INFO] Listening on port 5004.
 Start training by pressing the Play button in the Unity Editor.
 ```
 Now go to your Unity project and click the ▶️ button to start the training process.
 You can click the ▶️ button to stop the training process.
-At any time you will be able to resume training by adding the `--resume` flag on terminal:
+At any time you will be able to resume training by adding the `--resume` flag on terminal.

 eg:

 ```